Policy Number: I.20

 This policy applies to all employees, students, vendors/contractors, and all other individuals participating in any research and/or scholarly activity within the scope of the authority of the University’s administration, faculty, or staff.

 This policy will apply to research activities that contribute to general and specific knowledge that forms the complete body of knowledge in various fields of study.
 Research includes, but is not limited to, research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
 This policy does not apply to classroom activities conducted by University employees or students as part of normal classroom procedures (i.e., opinion surveys).
-The Student Code of Conduct and Disciplinary Procedures policy governs matters related to classroom academic integrity violations and is distinct from this policy.
+The Student Code of Conduct and Discipline policy governs matters related to classroom academic integrity violations and is distinct from this policy.
+Activities conducted by faculty and students outside of the classroom, including but not limited to the administration of surveys are subject to this policy.

 Adverse Event: Any undesirable and unintended event that involves human subjects which could be reasonably related to participation in the study, regardless of whether it was listed on the informed consent document as an expected risk.